After You Have Been Accepted

 - Be accepted as a student at Alderson Broaddus University.
 See admission requirements.

 - Demonstrate that you will have the necessary finances.
 All international students will need to complete the Affidavit of Support linked here.
-(Statement of Support_2020-2021).
+(Statement of Support_2021-2022).
 International students do not qualify for United States financial aid; however, you also need to waive FAFSA.
 (FAFSA Waiver).
-Many countries provide free college education.
+Many countries provide a free college education.
 Unfortunately, the United States is not one of them.
 Finances will be discussed more on the Financial Information page.

 - Supply a copy of your passport.
-You must provide Alderson Broaddus University a copy of the face page of your passport and any existing visas so that we can be sure the name on the I-20 and the passport are the same.
+You must provide Alderson Broaddus University with a copy of the face page of your passport and any existing visas so that we can be sure the name on the I-20 and the passport are the same.

 - Pay your enrollment and international fee.
 The international fee of $100 is a one-time non-refundable fee to cover expenses relating to creating your SEVIS documents and mailing costs.
 The $200 enrollment fee holds your place as a student.
 This can be refunded under some circumstances.
 Other fees will be required for students from some countries or when transferring in with a SEVIS record in terminated status.